-As the Coronavirus situation in Hong Kong keeps changing constantly, health and safety measures emerge to adjust to the conditions, travel and quarantine requirements as well as reopening and closures of attractions and events may change at the last minute.
-We will continue to monitor closely this rapidly evolving situation and provide relevant updates on this page.
+Health and safety measures continue to adjust to the current conditions, travel and quarantine requirements as well as reopening and closures of attractions and events may change at the last minute.
 Please refresh your browser to see the latest update.
-This information is current as of August 2, 2020.
+This information is current as of June 2, 2021.

 Latest on Coronavirus in Hong Kong